-- A. Lift-in guardians are sometimes shipped separately from the window.
-If it is installed in the window, the panel will have to be removed to lower the blind. - B. If there are blinds, they will be attached to the windows frame or vent.
-Hold onto the pull string, and then remove the rubber bands or zip-ties and carefully lower the blind until it is at the bottom of the windows frame or vent. - C. Make sure there are setting blocks in the bottom channel that the guardian sits in. - D. Lift the top of the panel into the top channel and rotate the guardian panel into the frame or vent. - E. Lower the panel into the bottom channel and install the set screw into the top channel.
+A. Lift-in guardians are sometimes shipped separately from the window.
+If it is installed in the window, the panel will have to be removed to lower the blind.

+- C. Make sure there are setting blocks in the bottom channel that the guardian sits in. - D. Lift the top of the panel into the top channel and rotate the guardian panel into the frame or vent. - E. Lower the panel into the bottom channel and install the set screw into the top channel.